Funding opportunity

 Programmes must build an appropriate transdisciplinary team bringing together academic and broader stakeholders from across UKRI’s remit.
 Proposals which do not bring together different disciplines alongside stakeholder involvement will be out of scope.

-In the context of this opportunity novelty, excellence and quality is likely to primarily come from bringing together expertise and approaches from different discipline areas.
+In the context of this funding opportunity novelty, excellence and quality is likely to primarily come from bringing together expertise and approaches from different discipline areas.

 Governance and monitoring